- Explore the fascinating dzongs (fortresses) of Bhutan

 - Visit ancient temples and learn about Buddhist traditions

-|Day 4||Hike to Tiger's Nest Monastery
+|Hike to Tiger's Nest Monastery

-Day 2: Explore Thimphu, Travel to Punakha
+Day 2: Sightsee in Thimphu & Drive to Punakha

-After lunch, you'll travel to the town of Punakha, about three hours away.
-You'll drive through thick forest as the road climbs gently up to the Dochu La Pass at an elevation of 10,000 feet (3,050m).
+Today you'll delve deeper into Bhutanese culture in Thimphu.
+Go on a half-day tour around the city, stopping at museums, an indigenous medicine hospital, convents, monasteries, the weekend market, and a wildlife sanctuary.
+Then you'll travel to the town of Punakha, about three hours away.
+You'll drive through a dense forest as the road climbs gently up to the Dochu La Pass at an elevation of 10,000 feet (3,050 meters).
 Take in the spectacular mountain vistas to the north before continuing down to the sub-tropical Punakha Valley.
 Here you'll visit the impressive Punakha Dzong, an architectural masterpiece located at the intersection of two rivers.
-Then later in the afternoon visit the market in town and attend an evening prayer ceremony at the nunnery.
+Later in the afternoon visit the market in town and attend an evening prayer ceremony at the nunnery.

-Day 4: Hike to Paro Taktsang (Tiger's Nest) Monastery
+Day 4: Hike to Tiger's Nest Monastery

-Day 5: Departure
+Day 5: Depart

 Spend the last morning exploring Paro at leisure.
 Check out the National Museum, roam around the Rinpung Dzong, or visit the unusual Dumtse Lhakhang temple, which is home to some of Bhutan's finest murals.
 Then head to the airport for your departing flight.
 Safe travels!

 More Bhutan Itineraries